sketch7/ngx.command/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/sketch7/ssv-ng2-command/badges/score.svg)](https://www.bithound.io/github/sketch7/ssv-ng2-command)
 [![npm version](https://badge.fury.io/js/ssv-ng2-command.svg)](https://badge.fury.io/js/@ssv/ng2-core)

-sketch7 command pattern implementation for angular 2.
-Command used to encapsulate information which is needed to perform an action.
+Command pattern implementation for angular 2.
+Command's are used to encapsulate information which is needed to perform an action.

+Main purpose usually is to disable a button when an action is executing, or not in a valid state (e.g. busy, invalid) and also to show an activity progress while executing.

 In order to contribute please read the [Contribution guidelines][contribWiki].